flurbo2/Control_Blur_Effect_On_Lock_Screen/README.md

 for getting the extension click this link https://extensions.gnome.org/extension/2935/control-blur-effect-on-lock-screen/

 you must compile the schemas to control the blur effect.
 To do so,
-1. copy the file `org.gnome.shell.extensions.blur.gschema.xml` which is inside schemas directory to `$HOME/.local/share/glib-2.0/schemas`
+1. copy the file `org.gnome.shell.extensions.blur.gschema.xml` which is inside schemas directory to `$HOME/.local/share/glib-2.0/schemas/` Create the Directorys as Necessary.
-2. and run the command `glib-compile-schemas ./` from the directory `$HOME/.local/share/glib-2.0/schemas`
+2. and run the command `glib-compile-schemas ./` from the directory `$HOME/.local/share/glib-2.0/schemas/`

-Please note that, when you download the extension from gnome-extensions.org website, the subdirectory `schemas` you wont be able to see due to restrictions while uploading.
-Dont enable the extension until you make the directory structure as show in last image below. you will not be able to use your desktop if you failed to do so.

 ````
 $ gsettings list-recursively | grep blur